sghiassy/StateKit/README.md

 ### Benefits

-  * **Idempotent** - Code By capturing all the various states and flow-control in your state chart, your code becomes cleaner and idempotent.
-Functions are only called when they are needed and need minimal logic-branching, because if they weren't needed, they wouldn't be called.
-This reduces cyclomatic-complexity and increases developer happiness.
+  * **Reduced Cyclomatic Complexity** - Because most if not all branching logic can be described and captured in the state chart, your functions are safe to assume they will only be called when needed.
+This guarantee, allows for less error checking and less logic branching in your functions which reduces cyclomatic compleixty.
-  * **Self-Documenting** - This is important.
-By capturing state in one and only one place, you can see at an overview level all the variability in one place.
-Its great!
+  * **Self-Documenting** - By capturing state in a tree, you can see, at an overview, all the logic branching for a file in one place.
+  * **Better Memory Management** - By creating the appropriate tree structure we can precisly define where/when objects should be allocated and deallocated.
+Nested states need not worry about objects having not been created as parent states will already have taken care of this fact.
-  * **Capturing logic branching in one place** - A single source of truth for state, what can be better.
+  * **Single Source of Truth** - A single source of truth for state, what can be better.

 ## StateKit is NOT a Finite State Machine